Identity data storage for European customers in Azure Active Directory

 Identity data is stored by Azure AD in a geographical location based on the address provided by your organization when subscribing for a Microsoft Online service such as Microsoft 365 and Azure.
 For information on where your identity data is stored, you can use the Where is your data located? section of the Microsoft Trust Center.

 For customers who provided an address in Europe, Azure AD keeps most of the identity data within European datacenters.
 This document provides information on any data that is stored outside of Europe by Azure AD services.

-- All two-factor authentication using phone calls or SMS originate from US datacenters and are also routed by global providers.
+- Multi-factor authentication using phone calls originate from US datacenters and are routed by global providers.

-- OATH codes are always validated in the U.S.
+- Multi-factor authentication requests using OATH codes that originate from EU datacenters are validated in the EU.

 Microsoft Azure Active Directory B2C (Azure AD B2C)

 Azure AD B2C policy configuration data and Key Containers are stored in U.S. datacenters.
 These do not contain any user personal data.
 For more info about policy configurations, see the Azure Active Directory B2C: Built-in policies article.

 Microsoft Azure Active Directory B2B (Azure AD B2B)